 I have recently supervised MA theses on Jewish manuscript production in early modern Amsterdam, Regime change in Haarlem during the Dutch revolt, William of Orange and Balthazar Gerard, News culture and diary-writing practices in 1672, and the Dutch experience in Brazil.

 I have a broad interest in the cultural history of migration, including early modern exile, humanitarianism and transnational solidarity networks.
 My inaugural lecture, Nieuw Amsterdam (2014) examined the ways in which immigrants and emigrants shaped notions of 'Dutchness' in the early modern period and facilitated their spreading across the globe.
-I'm currently involved with a NWO VICI Project The Invention of the Refugee in Early Modern Europe.
-Funded through a Vici-grant from NWO, it seeks to map the emergence of the refugee as a social category in European society.
+I'm currently involved with the project The Invention of the Refugee in Early Modern Europe.
+Funded through a Vici-grant from NWO, it seeks to map the emergence of the refugee as a social and political category in Europe.

 I enjoy disseminating my research to a wider public and am keen to collaborate with museums, heritage institutions and popular media.
-Over the years, I have done advisory work for the Amsterdam Museum (new collections display, 2017), Rijksmuseum (Gerard ter Borch en de Vrede van Munster, 1999; Maurits, prins van Oranje, 2000; 80 jaar oorlog, 2018; RijksApp, 2018), Fries Museum (De Friese Nassaus, 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NTR, ZDF, BBC tv productions.
+Over the years, I have done advisory work for the Rijksmuseum (Gerard ter Borch en de Vrede van Munster, 1999; Maurits, prins van Oranje, 2000; 80 jaar oorlog, 2018; RijksApp, 2018), Fries Museum (De Friese Nassaus, 2003), Oude Kerk Amsterdam (Kalkar kerkschatten, 2018), and various NPO, ZDF, BBC tv productions.